 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status of the Company's operations in future.
+There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status of the Company and its future operations.

 PARTICULARS OF EMPLOYEES

 The information on employees and other details required to be disclosed under Rule 5 ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isannexed to and forms part of this Report (refer Annexure D).